epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-08-01-modularized-i3status-conky-lua-json.markdown

      "separator":false, "separator_block_width":6 }
 ],
 ]]
 {% endhighlight %}

+![Conky: JSON][image-i3-conky-3-json]{: .img-responsive }

-This script is only using two monitoring widget, it is <code>mpd</code> and <code>time</code>.
+This script is only using two monitoring widgets, it is <code>mpd</code> and <code>time</code>.
 For many monitoring widget, we should reduce the complexity.